 Substantial experience is held by The Solar Foundation's staff in the areas of solar market transformation, business development, policy analysis, and program design.

-Andrea Luecke, Executive Director
+Andrea Luecke, President and Executive Director

 Alexander Winn works on many of The Solar Foundation's key projects, including the SunShot Solar Outreach Partnership program which aims to remove solar market barriers and encourage solar deployment among local governments and communities.
 He managed the design and development of the State Solar Jobs Map.
 Before joining the Foundation, Alexander was an integral member of the George Washington University Solar Institute since its formation.
 There, he managed the Institute's public outreach, including the Annual Solar Symposium, online communications, and various research efforts.
 He recently worked to support the government affairs team of the Solar Energy Industries Association, particularly on regulatory issues related to electricity transmission and public lands.
 Alexander earned a Master in Public Administration with a concentration in Public-Private Policy and Management and a bachelor's degree in Political Science from the George Washington University.

-And Special Thanks to our extraordinary volunteers, interns, and fellows:
+Special Thanks to our extraordinary volunteers, interns, and fellows: